Lynnwood, Washington: Parks and recreation

 The city of Lynnwood has over 350 acre of open space in 19 community and neighborhood parks, as well as 14 mi of recreational trails.
 Part of the open space is set aside as natural conservation areas, including Lund's Gulch and Scriber Creek.
 The city also has special recreational facilities, including a municipal golf course, skate park, sports fields, a water park, and a senior center.
 Central Lynnwood has two major parks: the Scriber Lake nature reserve; and Wilcox Park, the first park in the city, established in 1962.
 The city government also organizes several regular community events, including the annual Fair on 44th block party, movie screenings, and Shakespeare in the Park.

 Media

 From 1958 to 2012, Lynnwood and southern Snohomish County were served by a weekly newspaper, The Enterprise.
 The newspaper was acquired by The Everett Herald in 1996 and renamed to The Weekly Herald in 2011.
 The Weekly Herald published its final issue on August 29, 2012, due to revenue issues.
-The city is home to Lynnwood Today, a local blog that was established in March 2010 and is affiliated with The Seattle Times; it was acquired by My Edmonds News, which also owns MLTnews, in 2013.
-The Lynnwood Times, a bi-weekly newspaper, was founded in April 2019 by businessman and political candidate Mario Lotmore.
+The city is home to Lynnwood Today, a local blog that was established in March 2010 and was affiliated with The Seattle Times; it was acquired by My Edmonds News, which also owns MLTnews, in 2013.

 Lynnwood is part of the Seattle–Tacoma media market, and is served by Seattle-based media outlets including The Seattle Times; broadcast television stations KOMO-TV, KING-TV, KIRO-TV, and KCPQ-TV; and various radio stations.
 Non-commercial radio station KSER was based in Lynnwood from 1991 to 1994, when it moved to Everett.